seekwhencer/spotify-kidsplayer/README.md

 - clean database endpoint at `api/clean` - that drops all empty and lost artists, albums and tracks
 - edit artist (name, image)
 - start playing album from album overview
+- translation / localisation

 ## Roadmap

-- translation
+### Todo

+- edit album (name, image, artist)
 - exit parent mode in setup tab
+- loading indicator when adding artist (future request: with one by one output via websockets)
-- edit album (name, image, artist)
+- one play button on album view

+### Feature requests

 - reorder (change position) the albums per drag and drop
 - album view with other albums as list or prev / next image
-- loading indicator when adding artist (future request: with one by one output via websockets)
 - drop artist recursive with images
 - drop album recursive with images

-> At the moment: it is a working pre alpha ;)
+- bundling the app as binary (actually not working, because

+### Bugs / Refactoring

+- ...